How to Use Bond Ladders for Retirement Income

 Bond Ladders Are a Form of Asset-Liability Matching

 To build a bond ladder, you purchase bonds (individual bonds not bond funds) in your account so that the maturity dates of the bonds are staggered, or laddered, across a specified period of time.
-Sometimes this is called asset-liability matching, meaning you have an expense coming up (such as a year's worth of retirement spending) so you buy an asset (a bond) that will be available to meet that expense when it occurs.
+Sometimes this is called asset-liability matching, which means you purchase an asset that will sell or provide income to cover an expense coming up (such as a year's worth of retirement spending).

 Bond Ladders as Part of a Balanced Portfolio

 The remaining $600,000 would be invested in stocks (equities preferably in the form of index funds) to make up the growth portion of your portfolio.
-Eight years later, if stocks averaged a 7% rate of return, the $600,000 would grow to just over $1 million, allowing you to sell $500,000 of stocks to create another bond ladder.
+Eight years later, if stocks averaged an 8% rate of return, the $600,000 would grow to just over $1 million, allowing you to again sell $400,000 of stocks to create a similar bond ladder.

 The Practical Application of a Bond Ladder

-There are several practical aspects that must be considered when using bond ladders such as:
+There are several practical aspects that must be considered when using bond ladders.
+These aspects are:

 As far as harvesting the growth portion of your portfolio, using our example above, it is not likely you would actually wait eight years before selling off stocks to ladder out more bonds.
 Instead, in years with strong stock market returns, you would sell equities, and add bonds to the end of your bond ladder.